ChrisPenner/ChrisPenner.github.io/site/drafts/arrow-effects.md

 Deleting hard drive...
 Just kidding!
 ```

 Okay, so the syntax of that last example was starting to get pretty hairy,
 if only there was something like do-notation, but for arrows...

 ## Arrow Notation

-It turns out someone thought of that!

 By enabling the `{-# LANGUAGE Arrows #-}` pragma we can use
 a form of do-notation with arrows.
 It will automatically route
 your inputs wherever you need them using combinators from the `Arrow` class and
 will even translate `if` and `case` statements into `ArrowChoice` combinators, it's very
 impressive.

-I won't explain Arrow Notation deeply here, check out the [GHC Manual](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/arrows.html) for a more detailed look.
+I won't explain Arrow Notation deeply here, so go ahead and check out the [GHC Manual](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/arrows.html) for a more detailed look.

 Here's what our branching program looks like when we translate it: